ilexiv/Leetcode/Algorithms/LinkedList/README.md

 **Two pointers technique:**
 * Remove Nth Node from End of the List: https://leetcode.com/problems/remove-nth-node-from-end-of-list/
+    <details><summary>Solution</summary><p>

+      We are introducing two pointers: temphead and prev.
+Also we need one integer variable to keep track of how many nodes we visit.
+      While iterating through the original list using temphead pointer we keep increasing it to the next pointer.
+Also, on each iteration we check how many nodes we visit.
+If we already visit n nodes, we set the prev pointer to the current value.
+      On each iteration if the prev pointer is no equal to nullptr we keep icreasing it by 1.
+      When we found the pointer we just need to update pointers to the next node.

+</p></details>

 * Swapping Nodes in a Linked List: https://leetcode.com/problems/swapping-nodes-in-a-linked-list/
+    <details><summary>Solution</summary><p>

+      This solution is based on a above problem with some small modification.
+We will need additional poitner to save the k node from the start of the list.

+</p></details>

 **Design problem:**
 * Design Linked List: https://leetcode.com/problems/design-linked-list/submissions/